 Does Texas require a credit repair license?

-Texas requires registration with the Texas Secretary of State, Registrations Unit.
+Yes, Texas requires credit service organizations to register with Texas Secretary of State, Registrations Unit.

-What is the process and fee to register as a CSO (Credit Service Organizations) in Texas?
+What is the process and fee to register as a CSO in Texas?

 Does Texas have specific contract requirements?